 ARTICLE V – OFFICERS

 Officers.
-The officers of the Section shall be the Chair, the Secretary, and Treasurer.
+The officers of the Section shall be the Chair, the Secretary, the Treasurer, and the Immediate Past Chair.

 Chair.
 The Chair shall preside at all meetings of the Section and of the executive committee.
 The Chair shall formulate and present at each meeting of the Bar a report of the work of the Section for the then past year, and shall perform such other duties as usually pertain to this office or as may be delegated by the executive committee.
+At the conclusion of the Chair’s term, they shall serve as the Immediate Past Chair.

 Secretary.
 The Secretary will take minutes at each meeting of the Section and executive committee, and provide approved minutes to the Bar for publication and record retention.

 Treasurer.
 The Treasurer will work with the Bar to ensure that the Section complies with Bar fiscal policies and procedures, work with the Bar to prepare the Section’s annual budget, and review the Section’s monthly financial statements for accuracy and comparison to budget.
 In conjunction with the Chair and as authorized by the executive committee, the Treasurer shall attend generally to the business of the Section.

+Immediate Past Chair.
+The Immediate Past Chair will largely serve to assist the Chair in exercising their duties.
+The Immediate Past Chair will stand in for the Chair at any meeting in their absence.
+The Immediate Past Chair will perform any additional duties as may be delegated by the executive committee.

 Removal.
 Any officer or other member of the executive committee may be removed by a two-thirds majority vote of the executive committee.
 Grounds for removal include, but are not limited to, regular absence from executive committee meetings and events, failure to perform duties, unprofessional or discourteous conduct or whenever, in the executive committee’s judgment, the executive committee member is not acting in the best interest of the Section membership.